RJC0608/FRRNet/README.md

 1. Prerequisites:

-Note that BBNet is only tested on Ubuntu OS with the following environments.
+Note that FRRNet is only tested on Ubuntu OS with the following environments.
 It may work on other operating systems (i.e., Windows) as well but we do not guarantee that it will.

 Installing necessary packages: PyTorch > 1.1, opencv-python